Brussels Regime: Brussels Convention (1968)

 Recognition and enforcement of judgments in civil and commercial cases was originally accomplished within the European Communities by the 1968 Brussels Convention, a treaty signed by the then six members of the Communities.
 This treaty was amended on several occasions and was almost completely superseded by a regulation adopted in 2001, the Brussels I Regulation.
 Today the convention only applies between the 15 pre-2004 members of the European Union and certain territories of EU member states that are outside the Union: Aruba, the French overseas territories and Mayotte.
-It is intended that the Brussels Convention will be replaced by the new Lugano Convention, the latter being open to ratification by EU member states acting on behalf of non-European territories which belong to that member state.
+It is intended that the Brussels Convention will be replaced by the new Lugano Convention, the latter being open to accession by EU member states acting on behalf of non-European territories which belong to that member state.

 Lugano Convention (1988)

-In 1988, the then 12 member states of the European Communities signed a treaty, the Lugano Convention with the then six members of the European Free Trade Association: Austria, Finland, Iceland, Norway, Sweden and Switzerland.
+In 1988, the then 12 member states of the European Communities signed a treaty, the Lugano Convention, with the then six members of the European Free Trade Association: Austria, Finland, Iceland, Norway, Sweden and Switzerland.
 The Lugano Convention served to extend the recognition regime to EFTA member state who are not eligible to sign the Brussels Convention.
 Other than the original signatories–three of which left EFTA to join the EU in 1995–only Poland has subsequently acceded to the Lugano Convention.
 Liechtenstein, the only state to accede to the EFTA after 1988, has not signed either the 1988 Convention or its successor, the 2007 Lugano Convention.
 The convention is fully superseded by a 2007 version.